1m1-github/FairMarket/whitepaper/main.typ

 \ \
 == deterministic <deterministic>
-means that the outputs will not change if the inputs do not change
+Means that the outputs will not change if the inputs do not change

 \ \
 == live in the now <live-in-the-now>
 One could even replace appointments with such a market for ones **time**.
 Whenever you choose to interact with a person, instead of consulting an appointment schedule, consult the market.
 Importance and urgency are all expressed via the energy and information contained in every bid.

-Btw, time can e.g. easily be supplied via live media streams.

 \ \
 == acknowledgement <acknowledgement>